 Among OECD countries, Canada pays some of the very highest prices for prescription medications.
 We could significantly lower these prices through bulk buying.
-By negotiating drug prices for the country as a whole, we’d have much better bargaining power.
+By negotiating drug prices for the whole country, we’d have much better bargaining power.

-Public, universal pharmacare could save over $11 billion per year.
-Employers would benefit by not having to cover employees’ drug plans.
-Households would benefit by not having to pay out-of-pocket for medications.
+Public, universal pharmacare could save Canadians over $11 billions of dollars every year.
+Employers would save by not having to pay for employees’ drug plans.
+Households would save by not having to pay out-of-pocket for medications.
 Pharmacare would be good for people’s health and good for business.
 It would save money and save lives.

-Big Pharma and the insurance industry have been lobbying the government to adopt a “fill the gaps” approach to pharmacare.
-This would maintain the thousands of drug plans that are currently in place and simply add insurance for those who lack coverage.
+Big Pharma and the insurance industry have been lobbying the government to adopt a “fill in the gaps” approach to pharmacare.
+This would simply add insurance for those who currently lack coverage.
 However, it wouldn’t ensure that everyone has adequate coverage and it wouldn’t enable big price reductions through bulk buying.
 Only public, universal pharmacare would do this.

-- April 2018: The Standing Committee on Health presented a report to the House of Commons recommending that Canada adopt a universal, public pharmacare program.
+- April 2018: The House of Commons’ Standing Committee on Health released a report recommending that Canada adopt a universal, public pharmacare program.

-- February 2018: As part of Budget 2018, the federal government appointed an Advisory Council on the Implementation of National Pharmacare to make recommendations on how to implement a national pharmacare program.
+- February 2018: In Budget 2018, the federal government appointed an Advisory Council on the Implementation of National Pharmacare to make recommendations on how to implement a national pharmacare program.

-- September 2017: The Office of the Parliamentary Budget Officer released a report showing that a universal, public pharmacare program could save Canadians $4.2 billion, based on conservative estimates.
+- September 2017: The Office of the Parliamentary Budget Officer released a report showing that universal, public pharmacare program could save Canadians $4.2 billion (based on conservative estimates).

 The CHC is calling for: